michal-hradis/npyNetworks/README.md

 # npyNetworks
-Simple neural network in python numpy
+Simple neural network in python with numpy.
+The code is simple and minimalistic.